getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/discover-queries/index.md

 Navigate to the Event Details page from **Discover > [Saved Query] > Event Detail**.
 You'll find all the relevant details about a single event.
 For every event, you will see the ID, timestamp, and link to view the normalized JSON payload that Sentry received.

-The Event Detail view varies depending on event type (i.e. error, transaction, csp).
+The Event Detail view varies depending on event type (error, transaction, csp).
+[Transaction event details](/performance-monitoring/performance/event-detail/) may have an entirely different view from error event details (as shown above).
 For example, errors may have a related issue shown in the sidebar.
-This panel gives you a quick glance at the event volume for that issue and lets you quickly navigate to the related issue.
-You may also find stack traces, breadcrumbs and more in these views.
+This gives you a quick glance at the event volume for that issue and lets you quickly navigate to the related issue.
+You may also find stack traces, breadcrumbs, and more in these views.